7 Easy Web Content Personalization Strategies You Can Try Today

 Or maybe you've noticed that a group of subscribers often clicks on articles about fitness.
 You can send them tailored content or special offers related to workout gear or health tips.

-The idea is to make your email feel like it speaks directly to each person.
+The idea is to make your email feel like it speaks directly to everyone.
 When subscribers see that your emails match their interests, they're more likely to open them, click through, and even purchase.

 5. Interactive Elements